LostSputnik/react-task-tracker-zero/README.md

 ### `npm run server`

-Runs json-server which is used as a mock API\
+Runs json-server which is used as a mock API.\